lvoytek/discourse-triage/README.md

     dsctriage --site https://meta.discourse.org -c plugin

-### Category
+### Categories
-If you want to find comments in a different category (see the [Ubuntu category list](https://discourse.ubuntu.com/categories)), then you can specify it with the `-c` or `--category` option.
-Discourse Triage will attempt to match the name with an existing category, case-insensitive.
-For example, to get comments from yesterday or over the weekend in the `Desktop` category, run
+If you want to find comments in a different category or set of categories (see the [Ubuntu category list](https://discourse.ubuntu.com/categories)), then you can specify them with the `-c` or `--category` option.
+Discourse Triage will attempt to match each listed item with an  existing category name or slug, case-insensitive.
+For example, to get comments from yesterday or over the weekend in the `LXD` and `Multipass` categories, run either:
-either:

-    dsctriage -c desktop
+    dsctriage -c LXD,Multipass

 or:

-    dsctriage --category desktop
+    dsctriage --category LXD,Multipass

 The output will also show updates within the given category's subcategories.
 If you would like updates from only one specific subcategory, then you can use `/` as if it were a subdirectory.
 For example, to check updates to `microk8s` in